chenh1gis/MADE_docker_v1/data/README.md

 For H3N2 subtype, please refer to “/data/H3N2/H3N2_background strains_20alleles”.

 We have curated the profiles of enrichment scores across all the sequences in the GISAID database.
 This file will be used in the PCA map.

+### Adaptive distances across all background viral sequences

+Adaptive distances from all background strains have been calculated and saved in "H3N2_adaptive_distances_65847strains”.